 OVERVIEW OF THE KIAF

-The primary objective of the KIAF is to provide Assurance [3.23] to a range of parties who have an interest in, and reliance upon, the degree of rigour applied to the management, operation and provisioning of electronic Credential Services [3.6].
+The primary objective of the KIAF is to provide Assurance [3.24] to a range of parties who have an interest in, and reliance upon, the degree of rigor applied to the management, operation and provisioning of electronic Credential Services [3.6].
 Such services can be generally grouped into being either Identity Proofing [3.1] or Credential Management [3.3] services, operated as either in-house or out-sourced capabilities.
-Identity Proofing covers the functions necessary to establish the veracity of the claims of an Applicant [3.28] and Credential Management addresses the creation and binding of a credential to the proofed Applicant, the authentication of claims of being the Subject [3.29] identified by the credential, the storage and protection of the credential, the required publication of information concerning the credential, and the termination or destruction of the credential’s validity at the end of its defined life or earlier according to circumstances.
-The scope of the KIAF is bounded by these functions and the KIAF does not address events which take place once an authentication assertion has been provided to and accepted by a Relying Party [3.33].
+Identity Proofing covers the functions necessary to establish the veracity of the claims of an Applicant [3.29] and Credential Management addresses the creation and binding of a credential to the proofed Applicant, the authentication of claims of being the Subject [3.30] identified by the credential, the storage and protection of the credential, the required publication of information concerning the credential, and the termination or destruction of the credential’s validity at the end of its defined life or earlier according to circumstances.
+The scope of the KIAF is bounded by these functions and the KIAF does not address events which take place once an authentication assertion has been provided to and accepted by a Relying Party [3.34].
 In addition, the SACs supported at the time of this document’s release address only humans as Subjects.

-Through its KIAF, Kantara Initiative grants Approval [3.8] for Credential Services and Accreditation [3.17] to Assessors [3.16], which meet the KIAF’s requirements.
+Through its KIAF, Kantara Initiative grants Approval [3.8] for Credential Services and Accreditation [3.18] to Assessors [3.17], which meet the KIAF’s requirements.